StevenXL/functional-object/README.md

 `Recursion` allows us to simulate updating that global state by passing a new value to a function which creates a new scope, with that new value as "updated" global state.

+## Misc.

+There is a lot that can be done better here, but we want to focus on the main ideas.
+For example, we should not have hidden the type constant `Set`, though we do want to hide the data constructor.

+Also, the `size` field of the `Set` record doesn't have to be a function.